 With any industry, there are often phrases used in advertising and contracts that can be misinterpreted and create common misconceptions that customers need to decipher.
-We hope the following explanations help to provide answers to such phrases that are used by IT support providers.
+We hope the following explanations help to provide answers to such phrases that are used by some IT support providers.

 With unlimited services, in any industry and not just IT, the supplier will obviously need to ensure its ‘unlimited’ offering will not result in it being left at a disadvantage, supplying a service for more than is included in the charge.
 This clearly results in someone losing out and chances are it won’t be the supplier.
 Whether every customer is left at a disadvantage, or some are and some not is something each supplier will do differently.